 Frequently Asked Questions

-What size grill do I need for a small patio?
+What size outdoor cooker do I need for a small patio?

-How long do small gas grills typically last?
+How long do these units typically last?

-- Empty the grease tray.
+- Empty the grease tray—this is critical for preventing flare-ups.

 - Wipe down the exterior with warm, soapy water.

-Are small gas grills safe for apartment balconies?
+Are these models safe for apartment balconies?

-How often should I replace my grill grates?
+How often should I replace cooking grates?

 Conclusion